 There are great outdoor activities to experience in all seasons.

-We can experience nature by hiking through the trails, photographing the animal kingdom or even taking out the fishing pole.
+We can experience nature by hiking through the trails, kayaking off the public launch, photographing the animal kingdom or even taking out the fishing pole.

 We can experience nature by snowshoeing through the hiking trails.

 Habitat types include a floodplain island, seasonally flooded wetland, forested floodplain, upland meadow, and 2500 linear feet of shoreline.
 A large diversity of migratory birds, wading birds, and waterfowl make use of the site.
-Problems include the domination of ~85% of the site by invasive and non-native plants and areas of the shoreline are actively eroding.
+Over the years leaps have been made in the progress of the invasive species remediation.
+It went from almost 85% invasive and non-native in 2016 to roughly 20% in 2018.